 Manual pumps are designed to complement mums who are full-time breastfeeding but pump on occasions, for occasions.
 Medela Harmony Manual Breast Pumpis a great option for our casual pumpers.
 It’s affordable, portable (small enough to fit in your handbag) and silent.
 As the name implies, it’s manual, so it’s slower and more arduous when extracting milk; however, if you are not using it much, it’s not a burden.
 Good to have on hand for the occasional weekend away, engorgement, or should you hit a bump in your breastfeeding journey.

 Question 4.
-Which ones are portable?
+Which ones are wearable?

-Most modern electric breast pumps are now portable, but some are better at being more discreet than others.The Youha ONE Express Cups is a hands-free attachment (compatible with the Youha The ONE Double Electric Breast Pump, but also many other portable electric breast pumps) and can fit snugly in your bra for discreet expression (think at your desk or even out to lunch).
-This device is super worthy for mums who are on the go or for those who are planning to breastfeed while back at work.
+Many modern electric breast pumps are now wearable, but some are better at being more discreet than others.
+A good wearable pump can fit snugly in your bra for discreet expression (think at your desk or even out to lunch).
+This device is super worthwhile for mums who are on the go or for those who are planning to breastfeed often whether while back at work or just needing to do other stuff (like chase after an older sibling) while pumping.

 Question 5.
 Double or single?